 That Luang Stupa - A gold-covered large Buddhist stupa in the centre of Vientiane.
-Since its initial establishment, suggested to be in the 3rd century, the stupa has undergone several reconstructions as recently as the 1930's due to foreign invasions of the area.
+Since its initial establishment, suggested to be in the 3rd century, the stupa has undergone several reconstructions.

-Patuxai Victory Monument - Patuxai means Victory Gate or Gate of Triumph. and, is a war monument in the centre of Vientiane.
+Patuxai Victory Monument - Patuxai means Victory Gate or Gate of Triumph, and is a war monument in the centre of Vientiane.
 It was built between 1957 and 1968.
 The Patuxai is dedicated to those who fought in the struggle for independence from France.